Outdoor Exploration:

 Assessment Through Observation:

-At Hill Country Day School, teachers will use observation and documentation—not standardized testing—as the primary way to understand each child’s growth.
-By watching how children interact, play, and problem-solve, we will be able to meet them where they are and support their next steps.
+At Hill Country Day School, teachers use observation and documentation as the primary way to understand each child's growth, not standardized testing.
+By watching how children interact, play, and problem-solve, we are able to meet them where they are and support their next steps.
 For example, a teacher might notice a child sorting rocks by size on the playground and record this as evidence of early math skills, helping guide future learning opportunities.

 Family Involvement: